juliancavallo/public-info/README.md

 # PublicInfo
 An API that shows information provided by the Government of the Argentine Republic.

-Published with Docker on Heroku: http://public-info.herokuapp.com/swagger
+Created with .NET 5, and published with Docker on Heroku: http://public-info.herokuapp.com

 The used datasets, avaliable on https://datos.gob.ar/, are the following :
 - Mapa de inversiones Argentina
 - Asignación Salarial de las Autoridades Superiores del Poder Ejecutivo Nacional

-Created with .NET 5